Heyuan-Yao/Heyuan-Yao.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-  - /publications.html
 ---

-I am a first-year Ph.D. student in the Department of Industrial Engineering & Management Sciences at Northwestern University.
+I am a second-year Ph.D. student in the Department of Industrial Engineering & Management Sciences at Northwestern University.

 Till May 2024, I was in the Joint Bachelor’s Degree Program between City University of Hong Kong and Columbia University.
 I received my B.A. in Mathematics-Statistics from Columbia and B.Sc. in Computing Mathematics from CityU.